 A Reward system is consistently applied across a workforce, but the perceived value – the “variability” of the variable – is assessed on an employee-by-employee basis.
 (Kind of like the Scofield scale objectively measures the heat of chili peppers, but everyone’s tolerance for that heat varies.).

-For one person, a chance to speak in front of her colleagues could be seen as a tremendous reward; to another, it could feel like punishment.
+For one person, a chance to speak in front of her colleagues could be seen as a tremendous reward and fuel good work; to another, it could feel like punishment and grind their efforts to a halt.
 A preferred parking spot may make one person feel special, while his colleague might not appreciate having his car front-and-center in the lot.